vradu007/radu-shop/README.md

 The first order of business should be getting rid of the facebook login bug..:).

+After that, I will look into deploying the app on online on Heroku or GitHub pages.

 I am looking to learn node.js and express.js, and after I am done learning these technologies, I hope to be able to create a backend for this application.